You must collect and keep records of:

 Your records must show you’ve reported accurately, and you need to keep them for 3 years from the end of the tax year they relate to.
 HMRC may check your records to make sure you’re paying the right amount of tax.

-If you don’t keep full records, HMRC may estimate what you have to pay and charge you a penalty of up to £3,000.
+If you do not keep full records, HMRC may estimate what you have to pay and charge you a penalty of up to £3,000.

 If your records are lost, stolen or destroyed

-Tell HMRC as soon as possible if you don’t have records and can’t replace them.
+Tell HMRC as soon as possible if you do not have records and cannot replace them.
 You must also do your best to recreate them - HMRC may be able to help if you’re not sure how much you paid your employees.

 You must tell HMRC if your final payroll report of the tax year includes figures that are: